5 Things you should Experience in Lifetime - MetanoiaTravelGuide

 SPIRITUALITY

 The rock is revered as one of the holy creations of the Eternals.
-Ancient paintings throughout its caves and crevices contain innumerable petroglyphs that tell the story of the ancestors.
-The Mutitjulu settlement's closeness to the rock signifies the spiritual connection between the local people and Uluru.
+Ancient paintings found throughout its caves and crevices depict countless petroglyphs that tell the story of the ancestors.
+The proximity of the Mutitjulu settlement to the rock signifies the deep spiritual connection between the local people and Uluru.

-Indigenous people here believe that those who visit Uluru and experience its mystery and understand what the mountain actually is are the ones who will change the world.
-This is the place to receive what the Sacred has to give.
-A place that changes people – once in a lifetime do visit this heart of Australia.
+Indigenous people believe that those who visit Uluru, experience its mystery, and understand its true essence are the ones destined to change the world.
+This is a place to receive what the Sacred has to offer—a place that transforms people.
+Visiting this heart of Australia is a once-in-a-lifetime experience.

 Uluru, Australia, Monolith